parthh-patel/Predicting-Diabetes-Using-Machine-Learning-Models-2024/README.md

 | 5       | SVM                 | 0.9612         | 0.9597        | 0.9555        |
 | 6       | Naïve Bayes         | 0.9034         | 0.9024        | 0.9099        |

-- Through our analysis, *HbA1c_level* and *blood_glucose_level* are the two most significant features for predicting diabetes.
+- Through our analysis, *HbA1c_level* and *blood_glucose_level* were the two most significant features for predicting diabetes.
 Further investigation into these features could involve examining their correlations or creating a composite feature to assess its predictive power against diabetes.

-Exploratory Data Analysis:
+**Exploratory Data Analysis:**
 - Confusion matrix of all features
   > ![](imgs/confusion_matrix.png)
 - Correlation of features with diabetes